 more about the interpersonal skills needed to consult.

 We are now accepting applications for Fall 2014 admissions.
 Applications are due no later than February 1, 2014.
 Click the admissions page to the right for additional information.

-For additional information please download our program’s brochure (PDF) or click on the links to the right of this page.
-You may also contact our prograrm director Dr. Lindsey Blom.
+For additional information please download our program’s brochure (PDF) or click on the links to the right of this page, as well as visiting the program Facebook Page.
+You may also contact our program director Dr. Lindsey Blom.

 Copyright © 2013 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241